alenia/gogaruco_proposal_2012/slides.md

 # How I got started
 ![picture](images/railsbridge.png)

+<!SLIDE big>
-# Inspiration for this talk
+Inspiration for this talk

 # This:
     @@@ ruby
     { a: